 So what’s going on in the writerly corners of the Hudson Valley that you can get out to, since we are all about to lose our minds in the weather soup that is March?

 LOTS OF WRITERLY HAPPENINGS!

-A new game in town (at least to me) is the Writer’s Circle at the Garrison Institute on March 20th from 6:30-8:30pm, looking super lovely and free of charge.
-Bonus round: it includes time for meditation, reflection, writing, and sharing.
+A new game in town (at least to me) is the Writer’s Circle at the Garrison Institute on Wednesday, March 20, from 6:30 to 8:30 pm, looking super lovely and free of charge.
+Bonus round: It includes time for meditation, reflection, writing, and sharing.

 BINNACLE BOOKS BOOK CLUB

-PS EDITOR’S NOTE: Thank you Binnacle Books for becoming a regular sponsor of A Little Beacon Blog’s Shopping Guide!
-Quite an honor to have an independent book store show their appreciation and value with a sponsorship!
+P.S.
+EDITOR’S NOTE: Thank you Binnacle Books for becoming a regular sponsor of A Little Beacon Blog’s Shopping Guide!
+It’s quite an honor to have an independent bookstore show their appreciation and value with a sponsorship!

 HUDSON VALLEY WRITER’S WORKSHOP

 Hudson Valley Writer’s Workshop has their monthly meeting on Wednesday, March 6, and a Facebook page full of other things to investigate.

 Split Rock Books in Cold Spring is on winter vacation until Monday, March 4, with limited hours until then.
 I’m personally pleased as punch for any small business owners who take a little time to recharge.
 And they are going to need it for March, because whatever your book club preference may be (History, Fiction, Graphic Novels, Kids Club) they have you covered this month.
 Also on tap in March: a drawing night, fermentation workshop, and readings by locals and beyond.